Logan County, CO hail map

 How do roofing contractors use this hail data?

 After a hail event, contractors canvass the hit area — but knocking blind wastes crew hours.
-Roofbird scores every roof in a hit ZIP code from satellite imagery and returns a ranked list of the homes most likely needing replacement, with the owner's name and DNC-scrubbed phone number on unlock.
+Roofbird reads every roof in a hit ZIP code from satellite and ground-level Street View into one AI buy-probability score and returns a ranked list of the homes most likely needing replacement, with the owner's DNC-scrubbed phones and emails, mailing address, and the full property record on unlock.